yssolk9102/kwk-virtual-curriculum-4/web-app/projects/making-music/index.md

 - Draw out your vision for the way your Instrument will look - on a desktop, iPad size, and phone size
 - Like we did with the Twitter card, label each section with the HTML element that will be used
 - Find your inspiration!
 Find any images, color, fonts, etc. that you want to use.
-Jot this information down in your notebook, a GoogleDoc or in comments in a CodePen
+Jot this information down in your notebook, a GoogleDoc or in comments in a Repl

-**Notice:** you haven't written any code in CodePen yet.
+**Notice:** you haven't written any code in Repl yet.
 The planning process is extremely important and professional developers spend a lot of time in this phase.
 <br>

 ## Iteration 2 - HTML & CSS